CBI team probing Sushant Singh’s death exempted from quarantine

 "They are on official duty and sought an exemption from quarantine norms.
 They have been given exemption from the home quarantine rule," said the official.

-The is likely to stay inthe city for around 10 days, another official said.
+The is likely to stay in the city for around 10 days, another official said.

 As per Maharashtra Government norms, government officials on important duties and doctors on COVID-19 duty are exempted from the home quarantine rule for a period of seven days, but have to apply to BMC for exemption from the home quarantine rule, if they plan to stay in the city for over a week.